VR-25/acc/README.md

 // Those two work together and are NOT tied to the cooldown cycle.
 // At max_temp, charging is paused.
 // Charging resumes at resume_temp, as long as other conditions (e.g., resume_capacity) are also met.
-To always override resume_capacity add r, as in resume_temp=25r.
+// To always override resume_capacity append r, as in resume_temp=25r.
+With this, if cooldown is enabled, charging will also resume at the cooldown_temp threshold.

 // off_mid (om) # Default: true